dfkaye/square-number-spiral/README.md

-square-number-spiral
+square-number-spiral (could be renamed as 'number squares')
 ====================

-(should be renamed...)
+JavaScript interview question:

-Another interview question that came up - write a function that takes a number, squares it, generates a square of numbers in sequence starting from top left, and traverses the outermost positions not yet occupied by a number, creating a spiral from lowest to highest values.
+Write a function that takes a number, squares it, generates a square of numbers in sequence starting from top left, and traverses the outermost positions not occupied by a number, creating a spiral from lowest to highest values.

 tl;dr
 =====